djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 ## High level overview

 When compiling code, we collect type information metadata and [keep track](#what-does-it-mean-to-actually-keep-track-of-a-code-operation) of code locations where objects are either created or casted between types.
 Then, at runtime, when one of these code locations is reached, the undervisor does the following:
-- If the instruction corresponds to an allocation, it stores a mapping, where the key is the address of the allocated object and the value is the type of the allocated object
+- If the instruction corresponds to an allocation, it stores a mapping, where the key is the address of the allocated object and the value is the type of the allocated object.
 - If the instruction corresponds to a casting, the undervisor checks whether the source and destination types form a valid cast and terminates the top-half code if not.

 The actual type-casting verification strategy is taken from the [HexType paper](https://acmccs.github.io/papers/p2373-jeonA.pdf), while our contribution is the adaption of HexType's strategies to the undervisor.
 In particular, we address the following challenges: